aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 |BusinessUnitCode   |1199   |2024-03-01 |admin  |19872364
 |BusinessUnitCode   |N/A    |2024-02-29 |admin  |19872364

 Each field label represents a policy attribute that you want to join with the primary policy data.
 There could be more than one value for each attribute and you want to always select the lastest version (by last updated timestamp).
-To prepare the attribute data we use the [map_from_arrays](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#map-functions) Spark aggregate function to map the key labels to key values, combined with the [collect_list](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#aggregate-functions) aggregate function to convert the columns of data into a list.
+To prepare the attribute data, use the [map_from_arrays](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#map-functions) Apache Spark aggregate function to map the key labels to key values, combined with the [collect_list](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#aggregate-functions) aggregate function to convert the columns of data into a list.

 Once the data has been prepared in a map type column, it is saved to the Consume bucket.
 You can then use an Athena view to combine the attributes you need with the primary policy data using map element expressions in the select.
 Examples for both queries follow.